 2. The Third Man (1949)

 Sir Carol Reed’s Oliver!
 (1968) is considered as ‘The Greatest Musical Drama’ of all time.
-The Academy winning Director proved his brilliance long before with this thriller.
-The Third Man explores a war-torn Vienna, with Holly Hunter(Joseph Cotton) searching for suspicious death of his friend Harry Lime(Orsen Welles).
+The Academy-winning Director proved his brilliance long before with this thriller.
+The Third Man explores a war-torn Vienna, with Holly Hunter(Joseph Cotton) searching for the suspicious death of his friend Harry Lime(Orsen Welles).
 Deeper mysteries are revealed as the story progresses.
 Ebert considered Harry Lime’s character among the best villains of all time.
 The movie is highly praised for its unusual cinematography.
-The dark noir theme and use of excellent ‘Dutch Tilt’ runs with the story-line.
-For Roger Ebert, this one completely embodies the love of going to cinema.
-Orsen Welles appears the second time in his favourite list.
+The dark noir theme and use of excellent ‘Dutch Tilt’ runs with the storyline.
+For Roger Ebert, this one completely embodies the love of going to the cinema.
+Orsen Welles appears for the second time in his favorite list.

 1. Citizen Kane (1941)